huytq000605/Git-stats/README.md

 # Git-stats
 My first CLI Golang program
-Creating a CLI program that can show git stats for folders
+A CLI program that can show git stats for folders